Scottish Public Services Ombudsman: Accountability

 The Ombudsman remains independent from the bodies which they investigate.
 To safeguard the independence of the SPSO, under the provisions of the Scottish Public Services Ombudsman Act 2002, in the exercise of the SPSO's statutory functions, the SPSO is not subject to the direction or control of any member of the Scottish Government or the Scottish Parliament.
 The SPSO is a member of the Ombudsman Association.

 The Scottish Parliament pays the salary and expenses of the Ombudsman and any expenses incurred in the exercise of the Ombudsman's function.
 The Ombudsman is accountable to the Scottish Parliament and must lay an annual report and their investigation reports before the Parliament.

 Powers

 If an investigation finds maladministration, which it won't properly define, or service failure, the Ombudsman may make recommendations to redress problems identified.
 Organisations do not have to comply with the SPSO's recommendations and are not bound by the law to do so.
 If an organisation failed to implement recommendations the Ombudsman could, but in most cases won't, lay a 'special' report before the Scottish Parliament highlighting any concerns, which effectively makes the SPSO a toothless organisation with no real powers.

-The Trustpilot reviews.
+The ombudsman has powers to investigate universities.

 Working with other organisations

 In 2013 the SPSO worked with NHS Education for Scotland to develop complaints handling training materials for NHS staff.
 The SPSO worked closely with Healthcare Improvement Scotland (HIS), taking part in their working group looking at new guidance for adverse incident reviews.

+In August 2023, BetterCareScotland reported that the SPSO has been asked to investigate claims that Care Inspectorate inspection processes routinely fail to identify and, therefore, address risk-taking by care providers or recognise the indicators of "closed cultures" in the sector and stonewalls serious complaints about the Care Inspectorate's operations.